HealthInnovators/medpal-ai/README.md

 PaCo Doc web UI has four web frames:

-1.Patient Diagnosis - PaCo Doc acts as a clinical decision support system for the Doctor and helps with coming up with differential diagnoses that are derived from the live doctor/patient interaction.
+1. Patient Diagnosis - PaCo Doc acts as a clinical decision support system for the Doctor and helps with coming up with differential diagnoses that are derived from the live doctor/patient interaction.
 We listen in on the doctor/patient conversation and do inference at the same time in real-time.
 2.Suggested Questions - It suggests and helps the Doctor to ask any questions they have missed to ask the patient.
 3. Doctor consultation notes - Includes the summary of the Diagnosis, medications prescribed and lab tests ordered.
 4. Your conversation - Displays the raw conversation in real-time and supports multiple languages.
 Real-time audio inference to identify whether it was a doctor or a patient speaking, we perform speech to text in real-time.